Generic Name: bortezomib

 Ability to Drive or Operate Machinery or Impairment of Mental Ability: Velcade may cause fatigue, dizziness, syncope, orthostatic/postural hypotension.
 Advise patients not to drive or operate machinery if they experience any of these symptoms.

 Dehydration/Hypotension: Patients receiving Velcade therapy may experience vomiting and/or diarrhea.
 Advise patients how to avoid dehydration.
-Instruct patients to seek medical advice if they experience symptoms of dizziness, light headedness or fainting spells.
+Instruct patients to seek medical advice if they experience symptoms of dizziness, light headedness or fainting spells, or muscle cramps.

 Concomitant Medications: Advise patients to speak with their physicians about any other medication they are currently taking.